Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 • If you want to copy an entire hard drive, it’s recommended to use its powerful disk cloning feature.

 • For users who want to create a cloud backup, but with a few GB of cloud storage, you could consider using the Cloud Backup feature.
-It enables you to backup folder to AOMEI Cloud, a cloud drive developed by AOMEI Tech, which offers you 1TB free cloud storage from the time you sign up until 15 days.
+It enables you to backup the folder to AOMEI Cloud, a cloud drive developed by AOMEI Tech, which offers you 1TB free cloud storage from the time you sign up until 15 days.
 And the process is automatic.

 AOMEI Cloud